Opposite Action: An Adaptation from the Deaf Perspective

 Adapted and produced by the Deaf Wellness Center at the University of Rochester School of Medicine Deaf Wellness Center at the University of Rochester School of Medicine, Behavioral Tech Research, Inc. and Behavioral Tech, LLC.
 The adaptation and production of this DVD was funded by a grant from NIDA.

-The Deaf Wellness Center, Behavioral Tech Research Inc. and Behavioral Tech, LLC
+Produced By: The Deaf Wellness Center, Behavioral Tech Research Inc. and Behavioral Tech, LLC

 Length: 42:25 minutes